-How can citizens help protect drinking water?
+How can citizens help protect drinking

+water?
 Consider Pharmaceuticals in the water!
 You can make an important difference in safeguarding lives and the environment by taking a few small steps to properly dispose of unused, outdated prescription and over-the-counter medications.
 DO NOT FLUSH unused medications or POUR them down a sink or drain.
 Medications such as these travel through pipes to the Wastewater Treatment Plant.
-The Wastewater Treatment Plants are not designed to remove these medications and they can pass through the treatment process eventually entering our waterways.
+The Wastewater Treatment Plants are not designed to remove these medications and they can pass through the treatment process, eventually entering our waterways.

 The Smyrna Police Department has installed a Drug Collection Box in an effort to provide medication disposal options for our citizens.
 Items that can be collected are non-narcotics, narcotics, over the counter medications, herbals, veterinary medicines and illegal drugs.
 Items that will not be accepted include bio-hazard materials, items in liquid form or needles/sharps, unless they are in appropriate containers.
 This Drug Collection Box is located at the Smyrna Justice Center, 400 Enon Springs Road, East.

-To learn more about pharmaceuticals in drinking water visit: http://tdeconline.tn.gov/rxtakeback/
+To learn more about pharmaceuticals in drinking water, visit http://tdeconline.tn.gov/rxtakeback/

 What is the hardness of our water?
 This is the question asked most frequently from our customers.
-Our target hardness for finished water is 80 to 100mg/L (4.6 to 5.8 grains/Gal).
-If you have an in-house appliance that requires a grains per gallon value, the set-point should be set to a range of 4.6 to 5.8 for the hardness range (80 to 100 mg/L).
+Our target hardness for finished water is 55 to 75 mg/L (3.2 to 5.8 grains/Gal).
+If you have an in-house appliance that requires a grains per gallon value, the set-point should be set to a range of 3.2 to 5.8 for the hardness range (55 to 75 mg/L).
 Our lime softening system has improved the capability for removal of iron, manganese, hardness and microbial pathogens.
 The aesthetic nature of manganese (yellow or brown water) and hardness (white flakes, deposits in water heaters) contribute to most of the problems from the treatment plant to the customer.
 These types of problems are practically eliminated through the latest treatment process.

 What about people with Health Concerns?
 Some people may be more vulnerable to contaminants in drinking water than the general population.
-Immunocompromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, some elderly people, and infants can be particularly at risk from infections.
+Immuno-compromised persons such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/ AIDS or other immune system disorders, some elderly people, and infants can be particularly at risk from infections.
 These people should seek advice about drinking water from their health care providers.
+EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the you to know about it!
+The Tennessee Division of Water Supply requires all public water systems in the state to operate an on-going program to protect the public water supply from possible cross-connections.
+The most effective method for Smyrna Water Utilities to meet this requirement is to have backflow preventers installed by customers on the main supply line to their property or facility.
+The backflow preventer protects the community from any cross-connections that may be present inside a customer's plumbing system.
+All water users benefit from an active, on-going cross-connection control program that includes the installation of backflow preventers where required by state regulations and local codes.

-EPA/CDC guidelines on appropriate means to lessen the risk of infection by Cryptosporidium and other microbial contaminants are available from the Safe Drinking Water Hotline by calling (800-426-4791).
+Safe Drinking Water Hotline by calling (800-426-4791)

-Cross-Connection Safety and what Smyrna Utilities wants vou to know about it!
+Cross-Connection Safety and what Smyrna Utilities wants